-Imunon is a clinical-stage biotechnology company focused on advancing a portfolio of innovative treatments that harness the body's natural mechanisms with the aim to generate safe, effective and durable responses across a broad array of human diseases, constituting a differentiating approach from conventional therapies.
-IMUNON is developing its non-viral DNA technology across its modalities.
-The first modality, TheraPlas®, is developed for the coding of proteins and cytokines in the treatment of solid tumors where an immunological approach is deemed promising.
-The second modality, PlaCCine®, is developed for the coding of viral antigens that can elicit a strong immunological response.
+Imunon is a clinical-stage biotechnology company focused on advancing a portfolio of innovative treatments that harness natural mechanisms with the aim to generate safe, effective and durable responses across a broad array of human diseases.
+Imunon's differentiating approach from conventional therapies is to develop its non-viral DNA technology.
+The first modality, TheraPlas® TheraPlas®, is developed for the coding of proteins and cytokines in the treatment of tumors where an immunological approach is deemed promising.
+The second modality, PlaCCine® PlaCCine®, is developed for the coding of viral antigens that can elicit a strong immunological response.
 This technology may represent a promising platform for the development of vaccines in infectious diseases.

-The Company's lead clinical program, IMNN-001, is a DNA-based immunotherapy for the localized treatment of advanced ovarian cancer currently in Phase II development.
-IMNN-001 works by instructing the body to produce durable levels, within certain safety parameters, of powerful cancer-fighting molecules, such as interleukin-12 and interferon gamma, at the tumor site.
-Additionally, the Company initiated a first-in-human study of its COVID-19 booster vaccine (IMNN-101) in the second quarter of 2024.
-We will continue to leverage these modalities and to advance the technological frontier of plasmid DNA to better serve patients with difficult-to-treat conditions.
+The Company's lead clinical program, IMNN-001, is a DNA-based immunotherapy for the localized treatment of advanced cancer currently in that has completed its Phase II development clinical studies.
+IMNN-001 works by instructing the body to produce safe and durable levels within certain safety parameters, of powerful cancer-fighting molecules, such as interleukin-12 and gamma, at the tumor site.
+Additionally, the Company initiated has entered into a first-in-human study of its COVID-19 treatment (IMNN-101) in the second quarter of 2024.
+We will continue to leverage these modalities and to advance the technology using plasmid DNA to better serve patients with difficult-to-treat conditions.